scipy-india/scipy-india.github.io/about.md

 <!-- link to contact page here, should be at https://scipy-india.github.io/contact.html/ -->

-## Community

-SciPy India is built on the principles of inclusivity, collaboration, and open access to knowledge.
-We welcome individuals from diverse backgrounds, including students, professionals, academics, and hobbyists who share a passion for scientific computing and data science.

 ## Get involved/Volunteer

 There are several ways you can contribute to SciPy India in 2025 and beyond: